 Companies with programs now recognize that hackers and organized criminal networks have identified loyalty currencies as potentially easy targets for one simply reason: low consumer awareness.
 Unlike their bank and credit card accounts, few consumers closely monitor their earned point balances or update account passwords on a frequent basis.

 However, consumer awareness may be shifting.
 According to new consumer research from a 2017 Maritz study:

 - 56% of consumers now indicate they are concerned about loyalty program fraud

-- While only 17% of consumers identify themselves as having been a victim of program fraud, of those who have experienced fraud, 58% say the event made them less trusting of the brand overall, and 45% said they are less likely to purchase from that brand in the future. *A previous version of this blog said that 17% of consumers reported fraud within a points-based loyalty program.
+- While only 7% of consumers identify themselves as having been a victim of program fraud, of those who have experienced fraud, 58% say the event made them less trusting of the brand overall, and 45% said they are less likely to purchase from that brand in the future. *A previous version of this blog said that 17% of consumers reported fraud within a points-based loyalty program.
 The correct figure is 7%.

 What does this change mean for loyalty marketing?

 As consumer awareness of loyalty point fraud rises, the risk to brands will be three-fold: